 SNP leadership race: Who could replace Sturgeon?

-Nicola Sturgeon announced her intention to stand down just 24 hours ago, and the race to replace her is set to commence in earnest in the coming days.
+Nicola Sturgeon announced her intention to stand down just two days ago, and the starting gun has been fired on the race to replace her.

-The SNP’s ruling body will meet virtually on Thursday to discuss a timetable for the leadership race, with an announcement expected afterwards.
+The SNP’s ruling body has set out the timetable for the contest, with ballots closing on March 27.

-No-one has yet said they want to step into the First Minister’s shoes, but one major development has narrowed the pool of potential leaders.
+No-one has officially declared they want to step into the First Minister’s shoes, but some important figures have ruled themselves out of the picture.

 – SNP Westminster group